ozos/Inteligencia-Computacional/README.md

  	*  Example: ![alt text][ExampleCifrador]

 * Agente Viajero.
 It's a TSP solver using a genetic algorithm.
-It generates an image to visuliaze a first solution and other image to visualize a better solution after some new generations.
+It generates an image to visuliaze a first solution and another image to visualize a better solution after some new generations.

  	*  Example:
  	  * First Solution ![alt text][ExampleTSPfirst]